Table of Contents

 remote server or return matching rows from the remote server.

-The basic structure of a FEDERATED
+The basic structure of a FEDERATED table setup

 is shown in Figure 16.2, “FEDERATED Table Structure”.